aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 Now a `C` job enters the queue.
 The number of active fair shares is now 3, so (75/100)^3 = .421875 = 42.1875% of the maximum vCpus are reserved for all shares that do not have the identifier `A`, `B`, or `C`.

-If these are no other shares that your jobs can specify, this means that 42.1875% of your capacity will never be used!
+If there are no other shares that your jobs can specify, this means that 42.1875% of your capacity will never be used!

 Now, `A`, `B`, and `C` can only consume 100% - 42.1875% = 57.8125% of the maximum vCpus.
 Note that the this percentage is **not** split between `A`, `B`, and `C`.